 - 1 teaspoon vanilla extract

-- In a medium mixing bowl, combine the slices apples, 1½ teaspoons of the coconut sugar, 1½ teaspoons of arrowroot, lemon juice and cinnamon.
+- In a medium mixing bowl, combine the sliced apples, 1½ teaspoons of the coconut sugar, 1½ teaspoons of arrowroot, lemon juice and cinnamon.
 Stir to combine and set aside.

 - In another bowl, whisk together the almond flour, remaining ½ cup of arrowroot, remaining 1½ teaspoon of coconut sugar, and the salt.
 Cut the butter into small pats and cut it into the dough with the pastry cutter or two knives.